bangpound/manifold/README.md

 #### Injecting the credentials provider

-*Manifold*'s configuration reader requires that the credentials provider be present before the configuration is loaded.
+The configuration reader requires that the credentials provider be present before the configuration is loaded.
 This example demonstrates the process of creating a configuration reader with a custom credentials provider:

 ```php
 use Icecave\Manifold\Authentication\Credentials;